Guide, Reviewed 3 May 2026

-Bradford has two DVSA practical test centres.
-Bradford (Heaton) sits in the north of the city and covers routes through Shipley, Saltaire, Manningham and up towards Idle.
-Bradford (Bierley) is in the south and sends candidates towards Wibsey, Low Moor and the roads approaching the M606.
-Your booking confirmation shows which centre you are attending.
-Check the address before test day because the two centres are several miles apart and confusion between them is a genuine risk.
+Bradford has two DVSA practical test centres, and on the latest DVSA data Heaton is the higher-passing of the pair in the high 40s, with Thornbury a couple of points behind in the mid 40s.
+Bradford (Heaton) sits to the north-west of the centre and covers routes through Shipley, Saltaire, Manningham and up towards Idle.
+Bradford (Thornbury) sits to the east, off the Leeds Road corridor, and draws its routes from that side of the city.
+Your booking confirmation shows which centre you are attending; check the address before test day, because the two are several miles apart and confusing one for the other is a genuine risk.
+The current rate and test volume for each is on the Bradford city page.

 Bradford sits in a natural bowl surrounded by moorland, and almost every route involves significant gradients.
 Hill starts and hill crests appear regularly, and candidates who have practised mainly on flat urban roads often find this unsettling.
 The ability to manage clutch control on a slope and to hold the car steady on a steep residential street is tested more here than at most UK centres.